mui/material-ui/docs/src/pages/components/text-fields/text-fields-es.md

 ### Adornos de campos de texto

 The main way is with an `InputAdornment`.
-Este elemento se puede usar para agregar un prefijo, un sufijo o una acción a un campo de texto.
+This can be used to add a prefix, a suffix or an action to an input.
 Por ejemplo, puedes usar un botón de icono para esconder o revelar una contraseña.

 {{"demo": "pages/components/text-fields/InputAdornments.js"}}